Irai (TV series): Reception

 The series opened to positive reviews.
 Bhuvanesh Chandar of The New Indian Express rated the series with 3/5 stars, stating that, "What stands apart in this series is Sarath Kumar’s acting.
 The actor looks the part and is well-aware of what the role demands from him.
 Even in shots that can easily be tagged as ‘mass-y’, it is Robert who we see.
 Irai is also helped majorly by its splendid cinematography and editing.
 The transitions are creatively well done.
 If Irai goes on to tap into its enormous potential and rights its wrongs for the next season, it might just turn out to be our very own Happy Valley/Broadchurch.
 And we have waited long enough to deserve such content."
 OTTplay.com gave a rating of 2.5 out on 5 and wrote, "Irai is a web show that is appealing because of its genre and the lead.
 It offers viewers a crime thriller that is worth binging.
 However telling two stories simultaneously might throw off the audience a bit."

 Episodes

+Release

+Along with the original Tamil version, the series has also been released with dubbed version in Hindi & Marathi language titled as Kodai Diaries which is available to watch on Ultra Play & Ultra Jhakaas app respectively.